...

 Free Universities in Australia

-One powerful motivator for academic excellence at Australian universities is the opportunity for free education.
+One powerful motivator for academic excellence is the opportunity for free education.
 The country administers a state scholarship program called Endeavor Scholarships and Fellowships, open to students at any stage of their educational journey.
 This program involves a competition to evaluate academic knowledge, with selections made by a certified committee.

 Sam Jones